 Fill in Personal Details

 When completing the personal details section of the Single Status Affidavit form, make sure to accurately provide your full legal name, date of birth, and current address.
+This affidavit confirms that the person completing it is not currently married.
+It also demonstrates your legal freedom to marry without impediments.
 It is important to include information about your citizenship and any previous marriages to establish your single status for marriage abroad.
+If no record of a previous marriage exists, this further supports your single status.
 If you have details about your upcoming marriage partner, include them to give context to the affidavit.
 Double-check that all personal details are correct and match the supporting documents you will be providing for authentication purposes.
 Remember, the purpose of this affidavit is to confirm your single status, so make certain the information you provide is precise and truthful.
 By accurately filling in your personal details and aligning them with the required supporting documents, you help streamline the authentication process and ensure the validity of your single status affirmation for your upcoming marriage abroad.

 Attach Supporting Documents

 When attaching supporting documents for your single status certificate application, make sure to include a valid passport or national identification card.
+All supporting documents should be recently issued and properly issued by the relevant authority to ensure acceptance.
 These documents play an important role in verifying your marital status and identity.
 Follow the document submission process carefully to avoid any delays in processing your application.

 Required Supporting Documents